aswalker-lab/BGC-clustering-benchmark/README.md

 # BGC-clustering-benchmark
 Methods for benchmarking BGC similarity comparison and clustering based on structural similarity of produts

+# Required dependencies

 # 1. Calculating Tanimoto similarity of a database
-Note we have precalculated the tanimoto similiarities, but if you want to do it yourself, you can use the calculate_structural_similarity.py script.
+Note we have precalculated the tanimoto similiarities, if you want to use these precalculated values, proceed to step 2.
+If you want to do it yourself, you can use the calculate_structural_similarity.py script.
 To do this:
 run:

 python calculate_structural_similarity.py